NBA star John Wall says emotional and physical hardships led him to consider suicide

 John Wall, a guard for the NBA's Los Angeles Clippers, shared that he contemplated suicide in recent years after facing a series of emotional and physical struggles.

-In 2019, Wall's Achilles tendon.
+In early 2019, Wall underwent surgery to repair a ruptured Achilles tendon.
 Additionally, his mother and grandmother died a year apart from each other, all amid the COVID-19 pandemic.

 "It's the darkest place I've ever been in," he said in an interview clip posted to Twitter on Monday.
 "At one point in time, I thought about committing suicide."